Master of Data Science

 These programmes provide training in relevant areas of contemporary data science in a supportive research-led interdisciplinary learning environment.
 The broad aims are:

-- To develop advanced and systematic understanding of the complexity of data, including the its sources, alongside appropriate analysis techniques.
+- To develop an advanced and systematic understanding of the complexity of data, including the its sources, alongside appropriate analysis techniques.

 - To enable students to review critically and apply relevant data science knowledge to practical situations.